Paraschiv-Stefan/Embedded-RC-Control-System/README.md

 ![Layer 2](./All_layers/layer2.png)

-> This layer is dominated by the ground plane, while also accommodating the analog signal traces associated with the joystick inputs, keeping them close to their reference plane for signal integrity.
+> This layer is dominated by the ground plane, while also accommodating the analog signal traces associated with the joystick inputs.

 ### Layer 3